If you drive a goods vehicle or a bus or coach you must follow the rules on how many hours you can drive and the breaks that you need to take.

 If you do not follow the rules

-- a prohibition notice, for serious or dangerous offences - you must stop a dangerous activity or start following the regulations
+- a prohibition notice - for serious or dangerous offences

-- a fine or points on your licence (a ‘fixed penalty’) – the amount depends on how serious the offence is
+- a fine or points on your licence (‘fixed penalty’) - the amount depends on how serious the offence is

 - your vehicle being immobilised if it’s a danger to road safety - you’ll have to fix the problem and pay a release charge

 Other penalties include things like:

 - an offence rectification notice - for offences that are not a risk to road safety

 - a verbal warning - for minor offences

 If you’re an employer of drivers or mobile workers